familyfriendlymikey/blender-vse/README.md

 - Copying between scenes.
 - Appending scenes from other file.

+## Other Strip Types and Options
+- adding text
+- speed control
+- gaussian blur
+- color strip
+- transitions
+- reverse strips
+- ctrl g make meta strip, ctrl shift remove it, tab to enter and exit
+- set selected strip proxy

 ## More Hotkeys

+### Selection
+copy and paste with ctrl c and ctrl v, paste will paste at playhead, ctrl x to cut Shift to multiselect ctrl left mouse to select evcerying on side of playhead

+### Navigation
+numpad . to view selection (emulate numpad option) home to zoom to render range + strip range

+### Modification
+alt k control k to trim ewither sidfe, + shift will ripple alt right and left to swap ACTIVE strip

+shift alt g, shift to do ANYTHING slowly ctrl key snap depends on which side of the selection your mouse is on

+toggle waveforms alt w
+`Ctrl + Click` Selects related strips
+- "Trim" shift t
 - Press `x` or `y` to move something on a specific axis.
 - Transform by typed amount.
 - `a` to select all strips.